antrea-io/antrea/docs/network-policy.md

 ## Rule evaluation based on priorities

-Rules belonging to Cluster NetworkPolicy CRDs are associated with various priorities, such as the `priority` at the CNP level and the priority at rule level.
+With the introduction of tiers, ClusterNetworkPolicies are first evaluated based on the tier to which they are associated with. i.e. all CNP belonging to "Emergency" tier are evaluated first, followed by policies associated with the "SecurityOps" tier and so on, until the "Application" tier policies are evaluated.
+Within a tier, rules belonging to Cluster NetworkPolicy CRDs are associated with various priorities, such as the `priority` at the CNP level and the priority at rule level.
 Overall, Cluster Policy with highest precedence (lowest priority number value) is evaluated first.
 Within this policy, rules are evaluated in the order in which they are set.
-For example, consider the following:
+For example, consider the
+following:

 - CNP1{priority: 10, ingressRules: [ir1.1, ir1.2], egressRules: [er1.1, er1.2]}
 - CNP2{priority: 15, ingressRules: [ir2.1, ir2.2], egressRules: [er2.1, er2.2]}